Ashutosh Saxena: Career

 Saxena was the chief scientist of New York-based Holopad, where he worked with Steven Spielberg's team to create walkthroughs and 3D experiences for his movie TinTin.
 His past experiences include building acoustic AI models at Bose Corporation.
-Once Ashutosh completed his undergraduate degree, he became a researcher at the Commonwealth Scientific and Industrial Research Organization, where he developed AI models for medical devices.
+Once Ashutosh completed his undergraduate degree, he became a researcher at the Commonwealth Scientific and Industrial Research Organization (CSIRO), where he developed AI models for medical devices.

 Before Caspar, Saxena pursued other entrepreneurial ventures, such as ZunaVision, an artificial intelligence startup he co-founded with Andrew Ng that uses AI to embed advertising space within videos.
-Ashutosh served as the CTO of ZunaVision from 2008 to 2010.
-After ZunaVision, Saxena co-founded Cognical Katapult, which provided financing solutions to nonprime and underbanked consumers powered by artificial intelligence.
-From 2014 to 2016, Saxena served as the faculty director of the RoboBrain project, which was a joint venture that he started between Stanford University, Cornell University, Brown University, and the University of California, Berkeley that made a knowledge engine for robots.
+Ashutosh was the CTO of ZunaVision from 2008 to 2010.
+After ZunaVision, Saxena co-founded Cognical Katapult in 2012, which provided lease-to-own financing solutions to nonprime and underbanked consumers powered by artificial intelligence.
+In 2012, Saxena returned to Stanford as an adjunct professor.
+From 2014 to 2016, Saxena was the faculty director of the RoboBrain project, which was a joint venture that he started between Stanford University, Cornell University, Brown University, and the University of California, Berkeley that made a knowledge engine for robots.
+The engine learned from internet sources such as Wikipedia, WikiHow, and YouTube.

-Saxena co-founded Brain of Things in 2015 with David Cheriton, who serves as chief scientist, and was listed as the fastest growing private company reaching an annual recurring revenue of $8 million in three years.
+Saxena co-founded Brain of Things in 2015 with David Cheriton, who is chief scientist, and served as its CEO and chief AI officer.
+It was listed as the fastest growing private company reaching an annual recurring revenue of $8 million in three years.
 It has been widely covered in several outlets including Forbes Japan, and MIT Technology Review.

+In 2021, Saxena co-founded Caspar.AI, as CEO and later executive chairman.
+The company applies AI to data from contactless 3D radar sensors to monitor health indicators in care facilities, and won the American Society on Aging Innovation Challenge in 2024.
+In January 2025, Saxena founded TorqueAGI, where he is CEO.
+Since 2025, Saxena has also been on the board of advisors of the robotics company GreyOrange, and is an advisor to early-stage AI companies, including Moores Lab AI and Basys AI.

-Saxena's work on deep learning won test of time award in 2023 by Robotics Science and Systems.
+Saxena's work on deep learning won the Test of Time (10-year) award in 2023 by Robotics Science and Systems.
+He also received the Robotics: Science and Systems Career Award in 2014, the Blue Sky Ideas Award, and multiple best paper awards at venues like CVPR, RSS, IROS, and ICRA.
 Ashutosh has been recognized for his work by receiving the Alfred P. Sloan Fellow in 2011, Google Faculty Research Award in 2012, Microsoft Faculty Fellowship in 2012, NSF Career award in 2013, One of the Eight Innovators to Watch by the Smithsonian Institution in 2015, and received TR35 Innovator Award by MIT Technology Review in 2018.
 He was named by San Francisco Business Times as a 40 under 40 young business leader.